-The 5th Annual “Reverse Your Luck” fundraiser for Southeast CASA will be held on Friday, March 16, 2018.
-The doors at the NFAA Yankton Archery Center open at 6:00 p.m., and we promise another enjoyable evening that features gift basket raffles, games of chance, a $1000 jackpot drawing, the Spirit ‘O Green awards, and the Dueling Duo pianos show!
+The 5th Annual “Reverse Your Luck” fundraiser for Southeast CASA was held on Friday, March 16, 2018, at the NFAA Yankton Archery Center in Yankton.
+We had another enjoyable evening that featured gift basket raffles, games of chance, a $1000 jackpot drawing, the Spirit ‘O Green awards, and the Dueling Duo pianos show!

-Tickets are $50 each and are available at the 9th Street Clothing Co., Kline’s Jewelry, and the Southeast CASA office (327 Broadway Ave.), all in Yankton.
-Members of our Board of Directors are also selling tickets.
-Round up your friends and reserve a table!
+Thanks to the 9th Street Clothing Co., Kline’s Jewelry, and the Southeast CASA office (327 Broadway Ave.), all in Yankton, for being sales sites.
+Members of our Board of Directors also sold tickets.

-The Spirit ‘O Green awards are new this year.
-Three male and three female finalists will be selected, and the audience will determine who will be Mr. and Ms. Spirit ‘O Green!
+The Spirit ‘O Green awards were new this year.
+After the three male and three female finalists were selected, the audience determined that Jason Larson and Stacy Renken were our Mr. and Ms. Spirit ‘O Green!

 Become a member of “Champions for Children”, our monthly giving program!
 Sign up to give a gift that will help abused and neglected children each and every month of the year!
 It’s easy!
 You choose how much you want to donate each month, and complete the Champions for Children form, and Southeast CASA will get you enrolled!
 For the cost of a coffee or a meal each month, YOU can make a difference in the life of a child.